 What if Car Accident Damages Exceed Liability Insurance Coverage?

 Sometimes an insurance settlement is simply not enough, especially if the car accident caused catastrophic injuries.
 In situations like this, the car crash victim can sue the other driver in civil court in order to recover an appropriate amount of damages.
 If you’re interested in filing a personal injury lawsuit, you must hire strong legal counsel.
-Atlanta car accident lawyers at Ashenden & Associates are the perfect legal team to have on your side during a civil lawsuit.
+Sandy Springs car accident lawyers at Ashenden & Associates are the perfect legal team to have on your side during a civil lawsuit.

 What if the At-Fault Driver Doesn’t Have Car Insurance?